yarisvt/tyk-docs/CONTRIBUTING-TECHNICAL-GUIDE.md

   - `make hugo`
   - `make run`
 3. Go to  [http://localhost:1313/docs/nightly/](http://localhost:1313/docs/nightly/) to view the docs locally
 4. The content itself is just markdown that follows the front matter block.
 After making a change, Hugo should auto-reload and you will be able to see the changes live in your browser.
 If not, refresh.
-Sometimes Hugo gets confused and you may need to re-run it
+Sometimes Hugo gets confused and you may need to re-run it.

 ## Getting Started